redxeth/test_ids/README.md

 func :my_functional_test, bin: 3, softbin: 100, number: 200100
 ~~~

-The given numbers will be then be reserved and excluded from automatic assignment if they are output from the automatic assignment
+The given numbers will be then be reserved and excluded from automatic assignment.
-process.

 In the case where the number had already been automatically given out to a test earlier in the flow, it will be
 reclaimed the next time the program generator is run.